-I learned this in 1993, when I went from a normal and healthy male animal to having a disease that was, at the time, 95% fatal, called Wegener's.
+I learned this, long ago in 1993, when I went from a normal and healthy male animal to someone having a disease that was, at the time, 95% fatal; it's called Wegener's.

-I survived the disease, but I lost most of my Kidney function, and to keep the story short, I ended up with a transplant in 1996.
+I It turned out that I was one of the lucky ones who survived the disease, but I lost most of my Kidney function, and to keep the story short, I ended up with a transplant in 1996.

 Since then, I have been pretty diligent in keeping myself informed on things that can affect my Health and of course, my Life.

-In today's world, this is surprisingly easy with the existence of such powerful tools as the Google Search and Bing Search engines.
+In today's world, this is surprisingly easy with the existence of such powerful tools as the Google Search and Bing Search engines I like to use.